robertwenner/comics/doc/settings.md

 ```

 * `siteComics` gives the folder (relative to the web site root) where
-  generated comics should be saved, in the example above in the `c` folder.
+  generated comics should be saved, in the example above in the `ccc`
+  folder.
 The default value is "comics".
 * `published` is the folder where published comics should be placed, in the
   example above in `generated/web` (this is also the default).
 * `unpublished` is the folder where to place not yet published comics, in